-The marinade is a little trick I backward engineered from chef legend Joel Robuchon, famous for being the most Michelin star-studded chef in the world, along with being the man who single made mashed potatoes fashionable via the also legendary pommes de terre robuchon-just think more butter than you have ever put in one dish.
-Maybe someday I'll share how to make them.
+The marinade is a little trick I borrowed from chef legend Joel Robuchon.
+He's famous for being the most Michelin star awarded-chef in the world.
+He also made mashed potatoes fashionable with his legendary pommes de terre Robuchon.

 I worked for a while with a chef who did a tour in Robuchon's flagship Las Vegas restaurant.
-In between the tales of soul-crushing pressure and anal-retentive sous chefs, my favorite behind the scenes tale he spun was how the restaurant managed to get unpasteurized French cheeses: they all came vaccum-sealed, smuggled in the bellies of whole fish air-freighted overnight from Europe.
+He shared tales of crushing pressure and crazy sous chefs with me.
+My favorite behind the scenes story was how the restaurant got raw French cheeses.
+All cheeses came vaccuum sealed, smuggled in the bellies of whole fish air-freighted overnight from Europe.

+Here's the basics of the recipe.
 Take some mushrooms, brown them gently, then add garlic, shallot, tomato juice, lemon, coriander, and crushed chili.
-After everything has cooked together for a bit, you top it off with some oil and refrigerate to let the flavors marinate.
+After everything has cooked together you top it off with some oil and refrigerate to let the flavors marinate.

-That being said, anything with gills to soak up the citrusy-spiced tomato juices would be just fine too, or even something that just needs some help in the flavor department, like aborted entolomas.
+That said, anything with gills to soak up the spiced tomato juices would be just fine.
+It will also work well with mild tasting mushrooms like shrimp of the woods.
 There's an example of how I use things like this at the bottom of the post, too.

-Milkcaps vary in edible quality greatly between species, but one thing is the same: they benefit from being caramelized and lightly browned, and will soak up the tomato marinate really well.
+Milkcaps vary in quality between species.
+All will benefit from being caramelized and lightly browned, and will soak up the tomato marinade well.

 Marinated Wild Mushrooms with Tomato and Coriander